Full API

 .
 It embodies the logic: x ∈ pair_vars[1] || x ∉ pair_vars[2]

-, providing a comprehensive way to define valid (supported) and invalid (conflicted) tuples for constraint satisfaction problems.
-This constraint is versatile, allowing for the explicit delineation of both acceptable and unacceptable configurations.
+, providing a comprehensive way to define valid (supported) and invalid (conflicted) configurations for constraint satisfaction problems.

 Arguments